AndersFelde/ArchWSL-config/README.md

 paru NameOfPackage
 ```

-Then choose the package you want to install by pressing the coresponding number
+Then choose the package you want to install by pressing the coresponding number (usually 1)

 > Tip: if a file is opened after starting the install, press "q" to exit the file and continue installing